 When fall hits, everyone seems to flock to warm and cozy drinks, which I totally understand.
-I like a good cider or hot cocoa as much as the next person but sometimes want something that hits a little different, if you know what I mean.
-Since I’ve got plenty of delicious whiskey cocktails already on the blog I figured I’d show my number two spirit some love.
-Gin is my number two spirit, by the way.
-A few easy ingredients later and the best fall gin & tonic you will ever sip was born.
-If you’re wondering how do you spice up a gin and tonic for the fall season, you’re in the right place.
+I like a good cider or hot cocoa as much as the next person but if you're here for something a that hits a lil different, you're in the right place.
 Let's get into it!

 What's in a Fall Gin & Tonic?